dcdominiak/dcdominiak.github.io/_posts/2017-09-24-udacity-aind-lessons-learned-python-1.md

 ### Conditional assignment with compact syntax

-Python supports a conditional expression which allows you to perform a conditional assignement with a compact syntax.
+Python supports a conditional expression which allows you to perform a conditional assignment with a compact syntax.
 For example, instead of this:

 ```python
 if output == correct_output: